youlyouz/Credit-Default-Prediction/README.md

 ## Overview

-This repository contains jupyter notebook code for a project focused on credit default prediction which is a critical task in the financial industry, where the goal is to predict whether a borrower will default on a loan.
+This repository contains jupyter notebook code and a flask application developed for a project focused on credit default prediction which is a critical task in the financial industry, where the goal is to predict whether a borrower will default on a loan.

 ## Project Description